-The DFPC Signature has double the conductive cross section of the DFPC Original on the live line.
-While the DFPC Original has three inter-braided conductors (one each for live, neutral, and ground), the DFPC Signature has four (two for the live connection, one for neutral, and an additional for ground).
+The DFPC Signature and Reference have double the conductive cross section of the DFPC Original on the live line.
+While the DFPC Original has three inter-braided conductors (one each for live, neutral, and ground), the DFPC Signature and Reference have four (two for the live connection, one for neutral, and an additional for ground).
 Doubling the cross sectional area for the live line achieves more natural clarity; immediate control of lower bass frequencies; and middle frequencies become more liquid, smooth and clear.

 This enhancement has merit because in the process of delivering superior sonic performance, it solves all of these seemingly irreconcilable problems.
 (1) Flexibility: enlarging the Original’s 6mm2 cross section poses a serious problem for cable flexibility.
-The cable could become unwieldy, stiff and precarious to use, whereas the DFPC Signature is not.
+The cables could become unwieldy, stiff and precarious to use, whereas the DFPC Signature and Reference are not.
 (2) Harsh sound: solving the first problem usually requires multi-stranded wire, which leads inevitably to a harsh sound.
-The DFPC Signature does not.
+The DFPC Signature and Reference do not.
 (3) Compromised microvibration control: a stiff cable can make component microvibration control difficult, as sensitive footers often rely on balance and finely tuned weight distribution.
-The DFPC Signature is flexible.
+The DFPC Signature and Reference are flexible.
 (4) Fit, safety and aesthetics: heavy gauge wires would no longer fit into the Oyaide plugs, and this could seriously compromise operational safety, not to mention impinge on aesthetics.
-The DFPC Signature is elegant and at the same time safe to use, even if accidentally stood upon.
+The DFPC Signature and Reference are elegant and at the same time safe to use, even if accidentally stood upon.

-Even though the DFPC Signature doubles the cross sectional area of the Original’s live line, it still solves all these problems while delivering an audibly higher level of performance.
-Also, with its augmented cross section, and its Grade 1 & 2 Skin-filtering, the DFPC Signature weighs only 50 grams more than the DFPC Original and is every bit as robust, reliable, and flexible.
+Even though the DFPC Signature and Reference double the cross sectional area of the Original’s live line, they still solve all these problems while delivering a substantially higher level of performance.
+Also, with their augmented cross section, and their higher grades of Skin-filtering, the DFPC Signature and Reference weigh only some 50 grams more than the DFPC Original and are every bit as robust, reliable, and flexible.